 refrigerant leak.
 Delaying the repairs for short cycling can severely damage

-the unit. - Ineffective Output: If the air conditioner or
+• Ineffective Output: If the air conditioner or

 furnace constantly powers up and down, it will not give a proper output to